 ~$22 · 1 oz

 Nighttime use only.
-If you're new to retinol, start every other night for the first two weeks, then build to nightly.
-Some initial dryness and sensitivity is normal and usually resolves within a month as skin adjusts.
+If you're new to retinol, start every other night for the first two weeks, then increase only if your skin is comfortable.
+Mild dryness can happen, but burning, swelling, rash, or persistent peeling is a stop sign.
 Follow with a moisturizer to buffer irritation if needed.

 Works well for